 Hannah works to collaboratively build the JOFEE filed, specifically leading and directing the JOFEE Network Gathering, the JOFEE Leaders Institute, and supporting the JOFEE Fellowship.
 Previously Hannah has worked in non-profit event management, fundraising, and outdoor education for a variety of different organizations across the United States.

-Hannah holds a B.A. in Anthropology from North Carolina State University and is pursuing a M.S. in Nonprofit Management from Gratz College.
-She is an avid outdoors-woman and proudly shares her home – a self-built tiny house on wheels – with her husband and cat.
+Hannah was a Legacy Heritage Fellow at Gratz College graduating with a M.S. in Nonprofit Management and Jewish Studies.
+She also holds a B.A. in Anthropology and Religious Studies from North Carolina State University and is a certified Yoga teacher.
+She is an avid outdoors-woman and proudly shares her home – a self-built tiny house on wheels – with her husband, dog, and cat.